neue/are-tv/README.md

 arena-angular-starter
 =====================

-This is a fork of broskoski's cool (Angular Arena Starter)[https://github.com/broskoski/arena-angular-starter].
+This is a fork of broskoski's cool [Angular Arena Starter](https://github.com/broskoski/arena-angular-starter).
 Mostly it trims out all the CSS and layout markup, It also fills in the title and meta-description with whatever's in your Arena Channel.

 **Installation:**